RafieAmandio/CH-4-BE/docs/api-contract/event.md

   "error": "Event not found",
   "details": [
     {
-      "field": "id",
+      "field": "code",
-      "message": "Event with specified ID does not exist" }
+      "message": "Event with specified code does not exist" }
   ]
 }